TUDelftNAS/Delftvisor/design/design.md

 The output action need to be rewritten to add the tag if necessary.
 For this purpose is reactively a group table entry created with type indirect for each slice/switch/port combination.
 This entry adds the PBB tag, sets the values and outputs the packet over the port it needs to go to.
 In an apply action instruction the output action can just be changed to the group action without encountering problems but the write-action instruction needs some extra logic.
 The action set of a packet can be overwritten by in other flow tables, per type of action only one is allowed in the action set.
 If an action set contains an group and an output action only the group action is executed.
 The described rewrite would change an output action to a group action, this means it might overwrite a group action set by the tenant in an earlier table.
 To solve this problem a bit in the metadata field is used.
 When a packet has a group action in the action set the bit is set to 1, when it is removed the bit is set to 0.
 Every flow rule that has an output action in the write-action instruction that needs to be rewritten to a group action is duplicated, a version with the output action rewritten that matches on the metadata bit being 1 and a version with the output action removed that matches on the metadata bit being 0.
 This adds the constraints to the tenant controller that they cannot match/write on the left-most bit of the metadata field.

 PBB allows for an extra pair of source/destination mac addresses in a packet and also adds a 24 bit I-SID of which all bits are maskable.
 This allows for 120 bits of extra information per packet.
 Unfortunately are the tags applied at the end by a dedicated group table and the group table id's are only 32 bit.
 Since we also need to reserve some group id's for the tenants only 31 bits are used.
+Another problem comes with the amount of flow tables, the flow table id is 8 bits and per slice we need at least 1 flow table limiting the number of slices to a maximum of 254 (8 bits).
 These would be split up using:
- - 10 bit slice id
+ - 8 bit slice id
- - 11 bit switch id
+ - 12 bit switch id
- - 10 bit port id
+ - 11 bit port id

 ## Topology abstraction
 Each virtual switch doesn't need to correspond 1:1 to a physical switch.
 A tenant might want to abstract away some complexity or the network operator might want to hide some implementation details.